aidos-lab/apparent/README.md

 ### Integration Tests

+You can run integration tests in two ways:

+#### Option 1: Using the helper script

 A script is provided to simplify running the integration tests.
 This script handles:

 1. Downloading the raw dataset (under `data/us_physician_referral_networks.db`).